Hawaii Five Oh Everest bound

 This substitution was necessitated by Sunshine In Paris being ruled out for the spring, prompting slot-holder Tony Fung to seek an alternative.

 Hawaii Five Oh delivered a close second-place finish to the frontrunner Think About It over the weekend.
-Think About It, set to compete in the Newgate-GPI slot, shares the top spot as a favorite for The Everest with Imperatriz, the victor of the AJ (1000m) on Friday night.
+Think About It, set to compete in the Newgate-GPI slot, shares the top spot as a favorite for The Everest with Imperatriz, the victor of the Group 1 AJ (1000m) on Friday night.

 Sally Williams, racing manager for Tony Fung Investments, confirmed that Hawaii Five Oh, owned by Gerry Harvey and John Singleton, would indeed run in The Everest.